MattToul/CycleGAN/README.md

 Note that we also compared the SN-CycleGAN to another method that stabilized the training of GANs ; the WGAN-GP

 Our code is based on the original CycleGAN implementation in Pytorch that you can find here https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix

+We have also used the code for Spectral Normalization from : https://github.com/christiancosgrove/pytorch-spectral-normalization-gan

 ## Results